Institute-of-Hacking/DOSe/SECURITY.md

 ## Supported Versions

-v0.5 is currently the only supported version, but there will be more (and working) versions to come later.
+v1.0 is currently the only working version, but there will be more (hopefully working) versions to come later.

 | Version | Supported          |
 | ------- | ------------------ |